-As the CMS software used by over a quarter of the web and growing, and with an open source development legacy reaching back well over a decade, it’s no wonder WordPress security is a topic we’re often asked about.
+As the CMS software used by over one third of the web and growing, and with an open source development legacy reaching back well over a decade, it’s no wonder WordPress security is a topic we’re often asked about.

 We’re happy to pass along some of the key security tenets and related approaches we employ in safeguarding enterprise WordPress applications for our clients.